verath/hacky-easter-2019/24-CAPTEG/README.md

 data is of course variants of "CAPTEG" image.

-Poking around at the site we notice that visiting the index page gives us a `sessionId` cookie, and that this cookie is requried for the [`/picture`](http://whale.hacking-lab.com:3555/picture) endpoint to give us an image.
+Poking around at the site we notice that visiting the index page gives us a `sessionId` cookie, and that this cookie is required for the [`/picture`](http://whale.hacking-lab.com:3555/picture) endpoint to give us an image.
 The `/picture` endpoint also stopps serving the image when the time runs out, instead just giving us a message saying "timeout, go to index page